hsigeman/findZX/README.md

 ########################################################

 ########################
-# XYZWfinder-specific settings.
+# findZX-specific settings.
 Modify if needed.
 ########################

 # The pipeline will produce genome coverage results based on three different mismatches criteria.